 At some point many parents with a child taking music lessons says, “My kid loves the lessons but just won’t practice that much.
 How can I get them to practice?
 How much is enough?”

-After 25 plus years of teaching students of all ages, I’ve put together some suggestions to help students get the most out of their music lessons.
+After 25 plus years of teaching students of all ages, We’ve put together some suggestions to help students, and/or their parents, get the most out of music lessons.
 The first section provides suggestions for encouraging practice.
-The second section focuses on practical suggestions for increasing / optimizing practice time.
-Please note that this is directed toward the beginner student and although focuses on children, these suggestions can be applied to adults, especially if they are brand new to music.
+The second section focuses on practical suggestions for increasing/optimizing practice time.
+Please note that this is directed toward the beginner student and although it focuses on children, these suggestions can be applied to adults, especially if they are brand new to music.

-· Begin at the end.
-When parents get frustrated with their child not practicing, they usually sit down with them to make sure they do.
+- Begin at the end.
+When parents get frustrated with their child not practicing as much as they’d like, they usually sit down with them to make sure they do.
 In reality this is where we should start, when the lessons and musical concepts are easiest for the non-musical parent to understand.
 Once the pattern of regular practice becomes instilled, it becomes easier to get them to practice and becomes something they expect to happen.
-At some point you can stop sitting with them every time or for the entire practice session and eventually you only need to remind once in a while as opposed to everyday.
+At some point you can stop sitting with them every time or for the entire practice session and eventually you only need to remind once in a while as opposed to every day.
 In some cases the student will practice the amount needed independently.

-· Give them a choice.
+- Give them a choice.
 One of the most effective ways to get young people to comply is to give them two choices.
-Something like “What would you like to do first, your homework or music practice?”
+For example, “What would you like to do first, your homework or music practice?”

-· Create a positive environment for practice.
-With piano, keyboard and drum-set students, the instrument is hard to miss but with guitar and bass students there is a temptation or even a tendency to leave the instrument in the case until needed.
-So we recommend students have a guitar stand so the instrument is out and there is easy access.
-Except for the piano or keyboard which both of which have built in music stands, budding drummers, bassists and guitarists should also have a music stand.
+- Create a positive environment for practice.
+With piano, keyboard and drum-set students, the instrument is hard to miss but with guitar, violin, ukulele, wind, voice and bass students, there is a temptation or even a tendency to leave the instrument in the case until needed.
+Therefore we recommend students have an instrument stand so the instrument is out and therefore is easy to access.
+Except for the piano or keyboard which both of which have built in music stands, budding musicians should also have a music stand.
 This promotes a greater sense of importance to the music and the lessons.
 It also allows the posture and positions indicated by the teacher to be better realized.

 Practical Suggestions for getting the most out of practice